peteranton1/spring-webapp/docs/README-TDD-for-those-who-dont-need-it.md

 Test Driven Development (TDD) is all the rage these days.

+Here is a discussion and some code to talk about TDD and is aimed at the TDD skeptic.

+Code is on GIT branch feature/TDD-01a+b

+# Discussion of TDD

 ## The TDD Benefits arguments

 * Gives you confidence to Refactor